wh1te-fox/wh1te-fox/README.md

 📚 Education:

-- Bachelor of Information Systems Engineering Bluefields Indian and Caribbean University
+- Bluefields Indian and Caribbean University

 💬 About Me: Hi!
 I'm Edgard, a junior developer passionate about learning and improving every day.
 I love exploring new technologies and finding creative solutions to challenging problems.
 I am always open to learning from other developers and collaborating on exciting projects.